sourcegraph/about/handbook/communication/rfcs/index.md

 [Get the template](https://docs.google.com/document/d/1FJ6AhHmVInSE22EHcDZnzvvAd9KfwOkKvFpx7e346z4/edit?usp=sharing) →

-### Goal: Surfacing a Tension
+### Goal: Surfacing a tension

-This format is helpful for surfacing a Tension.
-A Tension is somewhere between a problem, a feeling (of unease), and a person’s (unmet) needs.
-When Tensions come up, they describe a sense there’s a gap between the current reality and an ideal potential future.
+This format is helpful for surfacing a tension.
+A tension is somewhere between a problem, a feeling (of unease), and a person’s (unmet) needs.
+When tensions come up, they describe a sense there’s a gap between the current reality and an ideal potential future.

 Tensions are good, because they highlight where things might not be working so well, whether it’s an inefficiency or a blocker.
 They give us a way to identify them, and then we can then address them and make improvements.
 Tensions aren’t “problems,” but rather opportunities to grow.